 Scalability remains an issue with such large enterprise applications.
 This is where Microservices help.

-Microservices is a software architecture which breaks down the monolithic application into smaller and simpler components each of which can be built and deployed independently managed by individual groups within the organization.
+Microservices is a software architecture that breaks down the monolithic application into smaller and simpler components each of which can be built and deployed independently managed by individual groups within the organization.

 Microservices – Key Features & Benefits